-Jun-

 Eastman Kodak (NYSE:EK) Restructures Core Business Model to Improve Profit Margins (Technorati) Technorati | (Del.icio.us) Del.icio.us | (Digg) Digg | (Blinklist) Blinklist | (Comment) Comment

 Back in July we talked about an opportunity in Eastman Kodak (NYSE:EK) and today we are still bullish on the stock.
 Since our previous post, the stock continues to trade sideways but not with out direction.
 Some of you may have noticed the resistance around $28.50 - $29.00 but also take the series of higher lows over the past couple weeks.
-The stocks now forms an ascending triangle as it searches for the necessary volume needed to break the above resistance.
 Despite the technical setup here and bullish nature of the stock over the last year, we see reason for concern fundamentally.

 -Sep-